Das ist Walter: Recording

-The process of recording Das ist Walter with Paša Ferović at his house was very symbolic of our whole rocky road as a band.
-It can be summed up as — "per aspera ad astra".
-It took about 7 months to complete the recording, not because we struggled with the material — we could do those songs in our sleep — but because the combination of us and Paša Ferović was like one long continuous anecdote.
+The process of recording Das ist Walter with Paša Ferović at his house was very symbolic of our entire rocky road as a band.
+It can be summed up as: "per aspera ad astra".
+It took about 7 months to complete the recording, not because we struggled with the material—quite contrary, we could do those songs in our sleep—but because the combination of us and Paša Ferović was like a one long continuous anecdote.
 I could literally write a book about those 7 months.
-Just one of the many things we had to overcome was for example that our typical working day during that time consisted of seven band members getting up in the morning and then around 10 am splitting up in groups that went from one kafana to another around the city of Sarajevo, looking for Paša Ferović who had spent the entire previous night drinking at one of these places.
+For example, just one of the many things we had to overcome was that our typical working day consisted of seven band members getting up in the morning and then around 10 a.m. splitting up in groups that went from one kafana to another around the city of Sarajevo, looking for Paša Ferović who had spent the entire previous night drinking at one of these places.
 Unfortunately, there were no cellphones back then, which would've shortened this search considerably.
 After tracking him down, we would then literally peel him off the bar table and take him home to produce our record.
 It was the worst produced record in the history of Yugoslav rock n' roll, but the energy we injected in it is evident when you listen to it.
 And it's precisely that raw honesty that later struck a cord with a lot of people...
 Once we finally finished recording Das ist Walter, we were literally spent, both physically and emotionally, as evidenced by the fact that each and every person involved in making it was so stressed that we all fell ill from ailments ranging from liver cirrhosis to pneumonia.
 I for one ended up with enlarged lymph nodes all over my body.

 The band's rhythm guitarist and main lyrics writer Sejo Sexon remembers the recording sessions as follows: